koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ----------------------

 <!-- note
-React DOM calculates the diffs for an update by comparing components between previous and current one.
+React DOM calculates the diffs for an update by comparing components between previous and current ones.
 React interprets the diffs to transform them to imperative operations

 So we are able to write components declaratively without caring about actual imperative operations.